 - Ephemeris Type should be OBSERVER (default). - Set Target Body to the relevant solar-system body. - The Observer Location is most easily set to ALMA using the "Lookup named location" interface.
 Entering "ALMA" will enable a search and the entry that should be chosen is Atacama Large mm/sub-mm Array (ALMA) Center of Array [-7].
-These instructions have recently (Feb 2013) changed - geocentric locations should no longer be used! - Time Span should be set as needed.
-To ensure sufficient accuracy during the observations, sampling at 10-minute intervals is recommended.
-More frequent sampling should be avoided due to file size limits, although files with up to 90000 rows have been successfully tested. - Of the many possible Table Settings, only Astrometric RA & DEC and Obsrv range & rng rate are required.
+These instructions have recently (Feb 2013) changed - geocentric locations should no longer be used! - Time Span should be set as needed. he ephemeris should contain at least one row for every hour and, except for fast objects, one row every 20 minutes is sufficient.
+The online system will linearly interpolate between rows in an ephemeris when determining the antenna pointing and propagation delay. - Of the many possible Table Settings, only Astrometric RA & DEC and Obsrv range & rng rate are required.
 If correctly chosen, the interface should read QUANTITIES=1,20.
 Do not select any of the optional settings as none have been tested with ALMA.
 It is known, however, that extra precision and elevation cutoff do not work.